3dbeb41841bfbfcc24d55143816cf7f1/command-line/readme.md

 **Modularity / Composition**
 Tools built for the command line usually follow something called the ['unix philosophy'](http://catb.org/esr/writings/taoup/html/#id2807216), which is that each tool should do ~1 thing, and do it well.
 Complex tasks can be achieved by chaining tools together.

+**Coolness Factor**
+After you master the command line you can impress your friends and star in a spy movie!!!

 --------------------------------------------------------------------------------

 ### Some TERMinology